decentraland/old-documentation/_posts/decentraland/2018-01-01-SDK-Overview.md

 After generating your new Decentraland scene locally on your own machine, you can immediately begin editing your scene using a text editor of your choice.
 After testing your scene locally, you can use the CLI to upload your content to IPFS.

-For more step-by-step instructions on installing the CLI, please read our [Quick Start Guide](https://docs.decentraland.org/docs/sdk-quick-start-guide) or the [CLI Tutorial](https://docs.decentraland.org/v1.0/docs/command-line-interface)
+For more step-by-step instructions on installing the CLI, please read our  [SDK Quick Start Guide](/documentation/installation-guide) or the [CLI Tutorial](https://docs.decentraland.org/v1.0/docs/command-line-interface)

 ## API